daurfinance/Daur--DeAI/docs/investor-package/04-financial-model.md

 ---

 *This financial model is based on current market data and reasonable assumptions.
 Actual results may vary.
-For questions or detailed Excel model, contact invest@daur.ai*
+For questions or detailed Excel model, contact daurfinance@gmail.com*

 *© 2025 Daur Finance Limited.
 Confidential.*